meilisearch/documentation/references/README.md

 # API References

-Welcome to the beta version of the MeiliSearch API documentation.
+Welcome to the MeiliSearch API documentation.

 ::: warning